gorilla-devs/GDLauncher/README.md

 </details>

-GDLauncher is a custom open source Minecraft launcher written from the ground up in C# WPF.
+GDLauncher is a custom open source Minecraft launcher written from the ground up in electron/react.
 It's main goal is to make it easy and enjoyable to manage different Minecraft versions and servers, bringing the playing and modding experience to the next level!

 ## 🚀 Getting Started
 Below you will find anything you need to know about the launcher.
 If you want to download a stable release you can do it from our official website: https://gorilladevs.com, if you want the latest testing features you can clone the repo and compile it yourself.